PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/tests/README.md

 rounds and checks the full analytic distribution under asymmetric readout noise.
 Its larger statistical checks carry the `slow` marker.

+`test_idle_matrix.py` independently evaluates the linear, sine-squared, and coherent idle laws at normalized schedule depths 100, 200, 300, 400, and 500.
+The coherent cases run against the PECOS StateVec Selene plugin because arbitrary rotations are intentionally outside a stabilizer simulator's domain.

+`test_layered_matrix.py` adds seeded one- and five-layer workloads on three and four qubits.
+Isolated `p1+SPAM`, `p2+SPAM`, `p1+p2`, and full profiles are checked against the qutrit oracle with three component-seed combinations.
+As elsewhere, only profile/workload pairs that can distinguish the target model from the noiseless comparison are retained.

+Device-neutral crosstalk probes exercise three- and four-qubit local topologies with one victim, multiple victims, and an unaffected spectator.
+The qubit groups are supplied directly by the test rather than copied from any device layout.
+A second matrix tests global crosstalk after one and five mid-circuit measurements on both qubit counts, using three deterministic component-seed pairs per circuit.

+`test_coverage_contract.py` makes semantic breadth an executable contract.
+Each current channel must retain at least three sensitive circuits backed by an analytic, basis-state, or qutrit oracle.
+Collection prints a channel-by-channel count and oracle summary.
+Seed repetitions do not inflate those circuit counts.

 The generated matrix and additional statistical seed repetitions carry the repository's `slow` marker.
 The default fast lane retains one seed for every qutrit circuit family.
 Run the two layers explicitly with: